-We are preparing a print run of the leaflet at the moment.
 If you want to use these images on a website, please do.
-If you want to print off some copies use this link to a higher resolution file (2MB).
+If you want to print off some copies. please do.
 It’s A5 size.

 The principle of devolution states that all powers are devolved to the Scottish parliament in Holyrood unless they were specified in the list of reserved powers as set out in the 1999 Devolution Act.